JurgenVanGorp/Home-Assistant-on-Raspberry-Pi-Native/README.md

 ## ASSUMPTIONS

-* You have some experience with Raspberry Pi.
+* You have some experience with Raspberry Pi (further also abbreviated to RPi because I'm lazy).
 Installing Home Assistant with Docker is easier, but you have less control.
 * Beware: this installation instruction was written on 30-Oct-2021.
 Time change, and this information may be outdated when you read it.
 * This instruction was created using a Raspberry Pi 3 B+
 * You have the Raspberry installed native with e.g. the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and the Raspbian OS.